-- Grease an 8- or 9-inch square baking pan (or something similar—I prefer an 8-inch pan because I like the thicker pieces) with butter or coat with non-stick spray.
+- Grease an 8- or 9-inch square baking pan (or something similar—I prefer this 8-inch pan because I like the thicker pieces) with butter or coat with non-stick spray.
 If you have parchment paper on hand, line the pan with parchment on top of the butter.
 Spread the batter into the pan.
 Sprinkle the batter with the remaining tablespoon of sugar.
 Bake for 35 to 45 minutes — a 9-inch pan will be done in closer to 35 minutes; an 8-inch pan usually needs 40 to 45 minutes.
 Check with a toothpick for doneness.
 If necessary, return pan to oven for a couple of more minutes.
-(Note: Baking for as long as 10 minutes more might be necessary, especially if you’re using a smaller pan such as an 8×8-inch.)
+(Note: Baking for as long as 10 minutes more might be necessary, especially if you’re using a smaller pan such as an 8×8-inch.
+It’s not unusual for this cake to take 50 minutes, so just be patient.)
 Let cool at least 15 minutes before serving.

-Can this be doubled?
+- Can this be doubled?
 Yes.
-Bake it in a 9×13-inch pan.
+Bake it in a 9×13-inch pan … like this pan from Pyrex.
 Increase the baking time but begin checking at the 35 minute mark.

 - What if I don’t have buttermilk?
 Use 2% or whole milk or make your own buttermilk: place 2 teaspoons of vinegar or lemon juice in a liquid measuring cup.
 Fill cup with milk until it reaches the 1/2-cup line.
 Let stand for five minutes.
 Use as directed.